NCBI-Codeathons/Marker-Gene-Validator/README.md

 *We can extract the full data set*

-*We can download the expanded taxonomy information*
+*We can download expanded taxonomy information that includes tax lineages and subtrees*

 *Use NCBI datasets and split into taxonomy groupings*